Worlds of Fun

 Worlds of Fun is a 235 acre theme park located in Kansas City, Missouri, United States.
+Operated by Enchanted Parks, the park features 43 attractions.
+EPR Properties, a real estate investment trust, owns the park.

-Owned and operated by Six Flags, it was founded by American businessmen Lamar Hunt and Jack Steadman under the ownership of Hunt's company, Mid-America Enterprises in 1973.
+Worlds of Fun was founded by American businessmen Lamar Hunt and Jack Steadman under the ownership of Hunt's company, Mid-America Enterprises in 1973.
 Oceans of Fun is a water park that opened in 1982 and is next to the amusement park.
 Admission to Oceans of Fun is included with the price of admission to Worlds of Fun.
-Mid-America Enterprises sold both parks to Cedar Fair (now Six Flags) in 1995 for $40 million.
+Mid-America Enterprises sold both parks to Cedar Fair in 1995 for $40 million.
+Cedar Fair merged into a newly-formed company named Six Flags in 2024, which sold the park to EPR Properties in 2026.

 History

 Texas and Arkansas native Lamar Hunt brought the Dallas Texans AFL team, which he owned, to Kansas City, Missouri, in 1963, renaming the franchise the Kansas City Chiefs.
 He founded an operating company in the region called Mid-America Enterprises, which focused on real estate, mining, and entertainment.
 Worlds of Fun was conceptualized and developed by Hunt, his business partner Jack Steadman, and theme park designer Randall Duell.

-Construction on the park began in November 1971 and was completed over 17 months at an estimated cost of $20 million.
-The park opened on May 26, 1973.
-It is located at the northern edge of a vast industrial complex in the bluffs above the Missouri River in Clay County, Missouri.
+Construction began in November 1971 at the northern edge of SubTropolis, a vast subterranean industrial complex developed by Hunt within a limestone mine in the bluffs above the Missouri River in Clay County, Missouri.
+The project was completed over 17 months at an estimated cost of $20 million, and the park officially opened on May 26, 1973.
 At the time it opened, numerous projects across Kansas City were being built, including Kansas City International Airport, Kemper Arena (now called Hy-Vee Arena), and the Truman Sports Complex.
 The park was originally planned to complement a 500 acre hotel and entertainment complex, but a lagging economy during the park's early years derailed the idea.

 In 1974, the first addition to Worlds of Fun was the 4,000-seat Forum Amphitheater, which opened in the Europa section of the park.
 In 1976, a new section opened in honor of the United States Bicentennial – the 200th anniversary of the signing of the Declaration of Independence–and was named Bicentennial Square.
 The new section included the debut of Screamroller from Arrow Dynamics, which was a replica of the first modern looping roller coaster, Corkscrew, that opened a year earlier at Knott's Berry Farm.